Introduction: Who is Karl Marx and What Did He Do?

 12. Fun Facts About Karl Marx

-3. Did Marx see his ideas implemented?
+3. Was Marx able to see his ideas put into action?

 4. Why is Marx controversial?